 - Pre-Filtration Units

-These units remove suspended solids, dirt, and debris from water sources such as rivers, lakes, or swamps.
-Bag filters and multimedia filters are typically used for this primary filtration phase.
+These are the first line of defense.
+They remove suspended solids, dirt, and any larger debris from raw water sources—think rivers, lakes, or swamps.
+We typically use robust bag filters and multimedia filters for this primary filtration phase, often targeting particles down to 5-20 microns.
+This crucial step protects your RO membranes downstream.

 - Reverse Osmosis Modules